alazaroc/blog-web-code/_posts/2022-07-18-multi-account-approach.md

 - **Organization**: an entity to administer accounts as a single unit
 - **Account**: standard AWS account that contains your AWS resources
-- **Organizational Units (OUs)**: a container that helps you to organize your accounts into a hierarchy and make it easier to apply management controls
+- **Organizational Units (OUs)**: a container that helps you to organize your accounts into a hierarchy and makes it easier to apply management controls
 - **Secure Control Policies (SCPs)**: policies are used to limit what the principals in member accounts can do

 ![aws-organizations-summary](aws-organizations-summary.png){:class="border"}